 - 3.1.
-In developing our collective plan, we sought to reflect the voices and priorities of local communities, alongside understanding and responding to insight gathered through impact studies, our Joint Strategic Needs Assessment (JSNA) and wider data analysis to shape how we stay together as One Stockport to provide the conditions and opportunities for happy, healthy, thriving, connected communities - 3.2.
+In developing our collective plan, we sought to reflect the voices and priorities of local communities, alongside understanding and responding to insight gathered through impact studies, our Joint Strategic Needs Assessment (JSNA) and wider data analysis to shape how we stay together as One Stockport to provide the conditions and opportunities for happy, healthy, thriving, connected communities

+- 3.2.
 Throughout 2020 and into 2021 we ran a broad engagement programme, speaking to over 3,800 people, under the One Stockport movement to capture the experiences, insight and aspirations of our communities, businesses and different partnership perspectives.
 We have carried out an equality impact assessment on our engagement to ensure we captured a broad set of experiences and insight.
-In particular we've focussed on understanding: - Why are you proud to live and/or work in Stockport? - What is important for you for the future? - What are your priorities for Stockport? - How has Covid-19 affected you and your family?
+In particular we've focussed on understanding:

+- Why are you proud to live and/or work in Stockport?

+- What is important for you for the future?

+- What are your priorities for Stockport?

+- How has Covid-19 affected you and your family?

 - 3.3.
 In order to be as inclusive as possible, and in recognition of the unprecedented circumstances, we adopted a number of different approaches and methodologies to ensure we captured a broad range of views and experiences:

 - Online surveys

 - Video booth

 - Workshops

 - Partnership forums

 - Underpinned by ongoing conversations

 - 3.4.
 Although we are committed to hearing the voices of all groups across our borough, the limitations of social distancing haven't always made this possible.
 We have engaged through representative organisations and forums to ensure the views and experiences of as many groups as possible are captured.
 We have engaged with the following groups:

 - All residents about the impact of Covid-19

 - All residents on their priorities and aspirations for Stockport

 - Representatives of the Voluntary, Community and Social Enterprise sector

 - Representatives of the business sector

+- Representatives of the public sector (health, local authority, community safety and education)

 - Youth Participation Group

 - School children

 - College students

 - Older People Forum

 - Parents and carers of young people with SEND

 - Community partnerships

 - Stockport Interfaith Group

 - Race Equality Partnership

 - Care leavers

 - Veterans

 - LGBTQI groups

-- Attendance at boards and strategic meetings
+- Attendance at partnership boards and strategic meetings

 - Stockport councillors

 - 3.5.
-A full engagement report incorporating feedback from all groups can be seen at appendix 2.
-This report has also been updated to capture feedback received from partners across Stockport, including elected members, on the draft Plan (outlined further in section 40 in appendix 2).
-Appendix 4 outlines how the feedback has been reflected within the plan.
+A full engagement report incorporating feedback from all groups has been produced along with a report which captures feedback received from partners across Stockport on the draft Plan.
 Looking further ahead, One Stockport is not just about what we focus on together, but how we work together, and to that end we are committed to ensuring that this engagement programme leaves a lasting legacy of ongoing conversation and collaboration.